Code-Institute-Submissions/Pretro-MS3_Travelbook_AprResub/README.md

     4. Laptop

-* Friends and family members played to review the game and to point out any bugs and/or user experience issues.
+* Friends and family tested the site by loggin in and writing about there stories.
+This was also made to point out any bugs and/or user experience issues.

 ## Known Bugs ##

-    + The gameboard shows at the left side of the screen instead of in the center in iPad portrait · width: 768px
-    + Delay esperience of the pictures sometimes, but not all the times.
+    + The footer changes places in the ipad when there are no registers in the profile page.
+    + In the galaxy S5 the footer text in some parts appears one on top another.
+Also the buttons in the profile page appears not at the same space.
+    + The Titles of carousel such as "Where have you been?" appears in white color on responsive devices.
 # Deployment #

-To deploy this porject, i used the hosting platform of Github The step to deploy this project were as follows.
+To deploy this porject, i used the hosting platform of Github and heroku The step to deploy this project were as follows.

+### __Heroku__
+The Project was deployed to Heroku using the following steps...

+1. Log in to your Heroku account
+2. Choose the project you want to deploy
+3. Go to the settings tab
+4.

 ### __GitHub Pages__
 The project was deployed to GitHub Pages using the following steps...